Jbleezy/BO1-Reimagined/README.md

 ## Zombies
 * Fixed a bug where zombies would bleed out when they shouldn't have
 * Zombies can no longer be alive and headless
-* Special rounds work on the powerup system (1st time after initial special round is random, then next special round is on the round that the previous one wasn't, then repeat)
+* Special rounds: 1st time after initial special round is random, then next special round is on the round that the previous one wasn't, then repeat
 * Max health: 1 million
 * Fixed a bug that caused ceiling spawns to be able to be disabled
 * Fixed a bug that caused spawning risers to collide with players at their initial spawn locations